aksiksi/blog/_posts/2015-10-02-which-road-are-you-on.md

 Better (expensive!) usage tiers are provided by other companies, such as Mapbox, but the reliability of our system clearly decreases if we rely on any external service, as it introduces an additional point of failure outside of our control.
 This also limits future scalability since the cost of maintaining the system will increase drastically with the number of users.

+The code that uses this approach can be found [here](https://github.com/aksiksi/gp2-server-node/blob/master/server.js).

 ## A proper solution

 I went back to the drawing board, and started searching for techniques in GIS (Geographic Information Systems) that allow us to check whether or not a point is on a road.
 It turns out that this is a trivial thing to do, from a GIS point of view.